jussivirkkala/Blazor-Links/README.md

 # Cloning

-If you are just cloning repository and not rebuilding binary (not recommended as you should never trust any binary files) then you need to modify only \index.html for correct location
+If you are just cloning repository and not rebuilding binary (not recommended as you should never trust any binary files) then you need to modify only \index.html for correct hosting location
 ```
   <title>Blazor-Links</title>
     <base href="https://jussivirkkala.github.io/Blazor-Links/" />
     <link href="css/app.css" rel="stylesheet" />
     <link href="manifest.json" rel="manifest" />
 ```
 For custom links modify \data\.json files.
 Main.json is loaded by default.
+If you are
 ```
 [
   {